Last weekend, I had a go making my first ever sourdough bread…

 On Saturday, I added extra flour, and kneaded the dough.
 I left it to rise in our warm airing cupboard for 2-3 hours, kneaded it again, and repeated.
 I left it in the fridge overnight, and as it hadn’t risen much, gave it another morning in the airing cupboard until it had grown.

-For baking, rather than creating steam in the oven by heating water in a tin, I’d watched a YouTube video saying it works equally well in a Dutch oven – (a covered earthenware or cast-iron container for cooking casseroles).
+For baking, rather than creating steam in the oven by heating water in a tin, I’d watched a YouTube video saying it cooks well in a Dutch oven (a covered earthenware or cast-iron container for cooking casseroles).
 I’d not heard of these, but was pleased our Le Crueset casserole dish wedding gift that has acted more as an ornament to date, fitted the bill.
-I pre-heated it for 30 mins in the oven, before adding the dough on some greaseproof paper.
+I pre-heated it, then baked the bread for 40 mins in the oven.

 And voila!
 What a result.
 I was saddened to learn you’re supposed to wait for the bread to cool before eating (to prevent the texture getting doughy and dense – which can happen with the smallest amount of pressure from cutting).
 I love warm bread.
 I managed an hour, before we all went for the tear rather than cut option which is supposed to be slightly better.
 It was so delicious.